 - When having a tough time choosing between two or three qualified candidates, try to visualize each candidate working for you.
 Who would be able to adjust to your work environment?
 Who would be a great team player?

 - Learn if candidates know your company’s objectives and needs.
-Such people are more likely to adapt easily and perform better in their own role.
+Such people are more likely to adapt easily and perform better in their own roles.

 - Combine all the information to reach a hiring decision.
 For example, if you hiring for a senior-role, you might want to choose a candidate who gave perfect answers but has slightly higher salary expectations.